 Section 1.
-How this plan works
+How This Plan Works

 This Plan is a health maintenance organization (HMO).
+OPM requires that FEHB plans be accredited to validate that plan operations and/or care management meet nationally recognized standards.
+QualChoice holds the following accreditation: NCQA.
+To learn more about the plan's accreditation, please visit the following website: www.ncqa.org.
 We require you to see specific physicians, hospitals, and other providers that contract with us in order to receive maximum benefits.
 These Plan providers coordinate your health care services.
 We are solely responsible for the selection of these providers in your area.
 Contact us for a copy of our most recent provider directory.
 We give you a choice of enrollment in a High Option, or a Standard Option.
+If you are enrolled in the High Option you can use the Point-of-Service(POS) Out-of-Network benefit.
+[See Section 5(j)]